 Deep-fried tofu (炸豆腐, not be confused with 渣豆腐) is a popular ingredient in Chinese cooking.
-Pan-fried soft tofu is a healthier version that uses less oil; this results in a light, crunchy battered shell paired with a silky smooth interior.
+Pan-Fried Soft Tofu is a healthier version that uses less oil; this results in a light, crunchy battered shell paired with a silky smooth interior.
 Pan-fried tofu makes a delicious, high-protein accompaniment to any Asian-inspired meal.

 Pan-Fried Tofu 3 Ways